iiotntust/1122_5G-network/README.md

 ## 🔰GNS3 Network simulator (To Know and To Do)
 Graphical Network Simulator-3 is a network software emulator first released in 2008.
 It allows the combination of virtual and real devices used to simulate complex networks.
 It uses Dynamips emulation software to simulate Cisco IOS.
 - refer to the instructions in the handout (/GNS3_instruct)
 - the VM ova file will be provided in class.
 Please ask TA for installation support.
 (This is an optional.
-You can either use this .ova file or follow the instructions to install VM by yourself)
+You can either use this .ova file or follow the instructions to install the VM by yourself)
 ### ▶️ GNS3 Installation (Week01)
 - GNS3 official site - https://gns3.com/
 - GNS3 installation video - David Bombal https://www.youtube.com/watch?v=Ibe3hgP8gCA